geo-conf/scraper/README.md

-# scraper
+# Scraper

-Script for gathering geo-information of a list of conference papers
+Script for gathering geo-information of a list of conference papers.